BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/signin-request.png"
    retina = "/assets/images/guide/sign-in-with-bitcoin/signin-request@2x.png"
-   alt-text = "Placeholder image" width = 800
-   height = 411
+   alt-text = "Browser window with a modal for approving web service authentication" width = 800 height = 411
 %}

+Keep in mind that your service will not be able to retrieve user names, emails, balances, transactions or other information from the wallet.
+Only the minimal information to identify the user is communicated.
+If you need to communicate with users about their accounts or activity, make sure you request an email or other contact point.

 ## Signing out

-Ensuring users are signed out is important because the account may have payment allowances (or other problematic permissions) that could be abused by others.
+Ensuring users are signed out (manually or via session time-outs) is important.
+The account may have payment allowances, or other problematic permissions, that could otherwise be abused by third-parties.

 ## Making payments